kolman111802/Robotics-HKUST-2020-Tutorial/Tutorial 1 - Advanced C/tutorial_1_hw.md

 * Check if the input is valid, use the provided `invalid_input_msg()` function to inform the user of the invalid input and let the user input a date again.
 	* Invalid input here means out-of-bound month or date.
 * Separate the input into date, month, and year.
-    * You should use the provided `MONTHS` enum to enumerate months:
+    * You may use the provided `MONTHS` enum to help you deal with months:

 	```c
 	typedef enum {